scottprahl/pypolar/README.rst

 through polarizers and birefringent elements.
 Some ellipsometry support is also included.

-There are four numeric modules
+There are four numeric modules:

 * `pypolar.fresnel` - reflection and transmission calculations
 * `pypolar.jones` - management of polarization using the Jones calculus
 * `pypolar.mueller` - management of polarization using the  Mueller calculus
 * `pypolar.ellipsometry` - ellipsometry support

-A module for visualization
+A module for visualization:

 * `pypolar.visualization` - Routines to support visualization

-and three modules that support symbolic algebra
+and three modules that support symbolic algebra:

 * `pypolar.sym_fresnel` - Fresnel reflection and transmission
 * `pypolar.sym_jones` - Jones calculus